choosehappy/HistoBlur/README.md

 cd HistoBlur
 ```

-If you wish to install the tool in a separate conda environment:
+If you wish to install the tool in a separate conda environment (recommended):

 ```
 conda create --name HistoBlur python=3.8